 Grains: While you may associate grains with carbohydrates, you’d be surprised to learn that they’re also a good source of protein.
 5 grams of protein are added to a half-cup of oats, for example.
 Barley or quinoa quarter cup (uncooked) also adds 5-6 grams.
 Ancient grains like teff, millet, amaranth, and quinoa can also be used to provide variety in your diet.

-If you’re eating a lot of vegetables, you’ll get a significant quantity of protein from them, even though they aren’t the most abundant source of protein.
+Vegetables: If you’re eating a lot of vegetables, you’ll get a significant quantity of protein from them, even though they aren’t the most abundant source of protein.
 Cooked Brussels sprouts, for example, provide 4 grams of protein for your dinner.
 Approximately 5 grams of sweet yellow corn can be found in a cup.
-Spinach, watercress, and bok choy are all low-calorie, high-protein leafy greens that are also low in calories.
+Spinach and watercress are all low-calorie, high-protein leafy greens that are also low in calories.

 Several different types of Proteins